TomTruyen/Pokedex/README.md

 ### Required

-✔️ Trainers can see a list of Pokémon with some general information, such as name, number, picture and types..<br /> ✔️ Trainers can search for Pokémon by name and number..<br /> ✔️ Trainers can see the details of a Pokémon, with the general info (name, number, picture, types) but also things like abilities, move set and stats..<br /> ✔️ Trainers can see a bigger version of the picture of a Pokémon (from the details of one).
-Include zoom & pan. (for web: we’re looking for a lightbox component).<br /> ✔️ Trainers can mark a Pokémon as favourite (or remove it from favourites)..<br /> ✔️ Trainers have a separate list with only their favourite Pokémon..<br /> ✔️ Trainers can use the app offline for content they’ve already viewed.
-[NOT FOR WEB].<br />
+✔️ Trainers can see a list of Pokémon with some general information, such as name, number, picture and types..

+✔️ Trainers can search for Pokémon by name and number..

+✔️ Trainers can see the details of a Pokémon, with the general info (name, number, picture, types) but also things like abilities, move set and stats..

+✔️ Trainers can see a bigger version of the picture of a Pokémon (from the details of one).
+Include zoom & pan. (for web: we’re looking for a lightbox component)

+✔️ Trainers can mark a Pokémon as favourite (or remove it from favourites)..

+✔️ Trainers have a separate list with only their favourite Pokémon.

+✔️ Trainers can use the app offline for content they’ve already viewed.
+[NOT FOR WEB]

 ### Nice to have

 ✔️ Besides their favourites, trainers would also like to manage their team of Pokémon.
-A trainer’s team is limited to 6 Pokémon..<br /> ✔️ [NOT FOR WEB] Quite a few trainers have small devices.
-The list header (title + search) is quite large, it should collapse when scrolling..<br /> ✔️ Trainers would like to see more than one picture for Pokémon if available on the detail screen (think carousel like UI)..<br /> ✔️ Trainers would like to see the evolutions of a Pokémon if available, from the detail screen..<br /> ✔️ Trainers are always on the road in search of new Pokémon so they don’t always have the best connection.
-The customer would like to have loading and error indicators when data can not be found or it takes long too long. .<br /> ✔️ Some trainers have large devices.
+A trainer’s team is limited to 6 Pokémon..

+✔️ [NOT FOR WEB] Quite a few trainers have small devices.
+The list header (title + search) is quite large, it should collapse when scrolling.

+✔️ Trainers would like to see more than one picture for Pokémon if available on the detail screen (think carousel like UI).

+✔️ Trainers would like to see the evolutions of a Pokémon if available, from the detail screen.

+✔️ Trainers are always on the road in search of new Pokémon so they don’t always have the best connection.
+The customer would like to have loading and error indicators when data can not be found or it takes long too long.

+✔️ Some trainers have large devices.
 Your implementation should scale gracefully to larger screens.
-Even better would be to have a “split view”, with the list of Pokémon on the left, and the details of one on the right..<br /> ✔️ Some trainers are forgetful, and don’t remember the name or number of a pokemon.
-Searching by type (such as “fire”) should also be possible..<br /> ❌ [NOT FOR WEB] Trainers would like to share a Pokémon with other people.
-When sharing provide as content the name of a Pokémon, their picture (sprite) and URL..<br /> ✔️ [NOT FOR WEB] Trainers would like to link to a Pokémon in the app from somewhere else.
-This is called a deeplink, the format should be pokedex://details/eevee or pokedex://details/133..<br /> ✔️ Trainers are used to seeing the stats of a Pokémon in the typical hexagon graph..<br />
+Even better would be to have a “split view”, with the list of Pokémon on the left, and the details of one on the right..

+✔️ Some trainers are forgetful, and don’t remember the name or number of a pokemon.
+Searching by type (such as “fire”) should also be possible.

+✔️ [NOT FOR WEB] Trainers would like to share a Pokémon with other people.
+When sharing provide as content the name of a Pokémon, their picture (sprite) and URL

+✔️ [NOT FOR WEB] Trainers would like to link to a Pokémon in the app from somewhere else.
+This is called a deeplink, the format should be pokedex://details/eevee or pokedex://details/133

+✔️ Trainers are used to seeing the stats of a Pokémon in the typical hexagon graph..<br />

 ## Platform specifics

 ### Required

+✔️ Kotlin

-✔️ Kotlin.<br /> ✔️ XML or Jetpack Compose --> Jetpack compose.<br /> ✔️ Use native UI components as needed.<br /> ✔️ Navigation: replace fragment and start activity or Navigation Components --> Used a SingleActivity application (which is what jetpack compose is made for) + made use of NavHostController in MainActivity.kt instead of an XML file with the navigation definitions, this has been done to keep everything in kotlin files.<br /> ✔️ Gradle.<br /> ✔️ Free choice in architecture (MVC, MVVM, …), but must have a clear separation between layers such as network, data/model, etc… --> MVVM.<br />
+✔️ XML or Jetpack Compose --> Jetpack compose

+✔️ Use native UI components as needed

+✔️ Navigation: replace fragment and start activity or Navigation Components --> Used a SingleActivity application (which is what jetpack compose is made for) + made use of NavHostController in MainActivity.kt instead of an XML file with the navigation definitions, this has been done to keep everything in kotlin files

+✔️ Gradle

+✔️ Free choice in architecture (MVC, MVVM, …), but must have a clear separation between layers such as network, data/model, etc… --> MVVM

 ### Nice to have

-✔️ Coroutines and Flows --> Coroutines was used with mutableStateOf for state management.<br /> ✔️ Data storage using Room or Realm --> Room.<br /> ❌ Unit Tests or other tests.<br /> ✔️ Networking using Retrofit.<br /> ❌ Styles and Themes.<br /> ✔️ Databinding --> Using ViewModels + by remember in the Composables to achieve this.<br /> ✔️ Image loading using Glide, Picasso or Coil --> Coil (AsyncImage).<br />
+✔️ Coroutines and Flows --> Coroutines was used with mutableStateOf for state management

+✔️ Data storage using Room or Realm --> Room

+❌ Unit Tests or other tests

+✔️ Networking using Retrofit

+❌ Styles and Themes

+✔️ Databinding --> Using ViewModels + by remember in the Composables to achieve this

+✔️ Image loading using Glide, Picasso or Coil --> Coil (AsyncImage)

 # Libraries/packages